ansible-learnfest/ansible-learnfest-guide/content/50-build-ee/_index.md

 #### Use the Execution Environment

-Before we push a custom EE to a registry and use it in Automation Controller we want to make sure it provides what we need to run our Playbooks with all dependencies.
+Before we push a custom EE to a registry and use it in automation controller we want to make sure it provides what we need to run our Playbooks with all dependencies.
 Basically check if it works... :-)

 For this we run a Playbook in the runtime environment the EE provides.
 Because `ansible-playbook` can't do this, we need to use the second new tool on the block, `ansible-navigator`: